Empirical Bayesian Multi-Bandit Learning: Experiments

 \paragraph{MovieLens $10$M Dataset} The MovieLens dataset, which is widely used in the research of contextual bandits \cite{cella2020meta, christakopoulou2018learning, hong2023multi, wan2021metadata}, comes in various sizes to accommodate different research needs.
 The MovieLens $10$M dataset \footnote{\url{https://grouplens.org/datasets/movielens/10m/}}\cite{harper2015movielens}, with $10$ million ratings for $10,677$ movies from $69,878$ users.
 As a first step, we complete the sparse rating matrix using singular value decomposition (SVD) with rank $d = 10$.
 More specifically, let $\mathbf{R}$ denote the rating matrix, where the element at the $i$-th row and $j$-th column represents the rating given by user $i$ to movie $j$.
 Applying SVD to $\mathbf{R}$ yields the approximation $\mathbf{R} \approx \mathbf{U} \mathbf{V}^\top $.
 Here, the $i$-th row of $\mathbf{U}$, denoted as $\mathbf{u}_i$, represents the features of user $i$, while the $j$-th row of $\mathbf{V}$, denoted as $\mathbf{v}_j$, represents the features of movie $j$.
 The rating of movie $j$ by user $i$ is then obtained by the dot product $\mathbf{u}_i^\top\mathbf{v}_j$.
 Then we apply a Gaussian mixture model (GMM) with $K = 10$ clusters to the rows of $\mathbf{V}$.
 We set the prior parameters to the center and covariance estimated by the Gaussian Mixture Model (GMM).
 And we generate the parameter vectors for each task to simulate similar tasks.
 We set the number of tasks, $N$, to be $10$.

-\paragraph{Letter Recognition Dataset} Letter recognition dataset \footnote{\url{https://archive.ics.uci.edu/dataset/59/letter+recognition}} \cite{letter_recognition} is a multi-category classification dataset consisting of handwritten letters from different writers.
-The letter recognition dataset has been used in \cite{deshmukh2017multi, wang2019batch}.
-It consists of 20,000 samples, each representing a capital letter from the English alphabet.
+\paragraph{Letter Recognition Dataset} Letter recognition dataset \footnote{\url{https://archive.ics.uci.edu/dataset/59/letter+recognition}} \cite{letter_recognition} is a multi-class classification dataset containing handwritten capital letters from various writers.
+It has been widely used in prior studies \cite{deshmukh2017multi, wang2019batch}.
+The dataset consists of 20,000 samples, each representing a capital letter from the English alphabet.
 Each sample is described by 16 numerical features that capture various attributes of the letter's shape and structure.
 We split it into training and test sets with a ratio of $30\%$ for training and $70\%$ for testing.
-We perform linear regression on the data from the training set for each category (each arm) to obtain estimates of the coefficients and variances.
-Similarly, we use them to generate the parameter vectors for each task to simulate similar tasks.
-Here, we consider $N=30$.
+For each category (arm), we fit a linear regression model on the training data to estimate the corresponding coefficients and variances.
+These estimates are then used to generate parameter vectors for each task, enabling the simulation of related tasks.
+In this experiment, we set $N = 30$.

-We evaluate the performance of our algorithms, \textbf{ebmTS} and \textbf{ebmUCB}, on several real-world datasets to assess their practical applicability, as presented in Fig.~\ref{fig: real data}.
-Across diverse application domains, both algorithms consistently outperform baseline methods, demonstrating their effectiveness in leveraging shared information and adapting to varying levels of contextual and structural complexity.
+We evaluate the performance of our algorithms, \textbf{ebmTS} and \textbf{ebmUCB}, on these four real-world datasets to assess their practical effectiveness and generalizability, as shown in Figure~\ref{fig: real data}.
+Across diverse application domains, both algorithms consistently outperform the baseline methods.
+This superior performance highlights their ability to efficiently share information across related tasks, adapt to heterogeneous contextual structures, and maintain robustness under varying data complexities.
+These results demonstrate the practical value of our framework for real-world decision-making scenarios.